I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

 But there’s no rubber gasket on the back of this lens, which is surprising, even without this gasket.

-This lens fits very snugly onto my A7iii, and I’ve shot with this lens in all kinds of conditions rainstorms, blizzards dripping wet under waterfalls.
+This lens fits very snugly onto my A7iii, and I’ve shot with this lens in all kinds of rainstorms and blizzards, dripping wet under waterfalls.

 But even though this lens is pretty small for a super ultra-wide zoom.

 Don’t be fooled by its size because, optically, this thing is incredible.